cvasseng/ThursUI/README.md

 ## Hello world

 ## Motivation
 So why another UI library, you might ask?
-Well, when I finally reached the point where I wanted a UI in my game, I tried the usual suspects and had major troubles getting everything to compile and work on my box.
-Also, a lot of the existing libraries are largely undocumented.
+Well, when I finally reached the point where I wanted a UI in my game, I started shopping around.
+I found that a lot of the existing libraries are largely undocumented.
 A lot of them are old and now more or less unmaintained.
-Finally, I wanted something that suited my coding style more, and so I reluctantly ended up writing my own.
+I also wanted a library that didn't rely on texture maps for its skinning - something that in my opinion makes skin creator that much more complicated.

 ## Building